lighttransport/japanese-normalizer-cpp/README.md

 ## Limitation

-Default up to 2GB text.
+Default up to 1GB tokens(~ 3GB in UTF-8 Japanase character).
 You can set this limit in NormalizationOptions;
-T.B.W.

 ## Security

 `jp_normalizer.hh` is tested on LLVM fuzzer.
-No security issue(segfault, OOM) at the moment.
+No security issue(segfault, OOM) observed at the moment.

 ## TODO

+* [ ] Implement shorten repeat feature.
 * [ ] More Enclosed CJK Letters and Months.
 * [ ] wstring(WideChar) support in Windows
 * [ ] UTF-16 text?(e.g. UNICODE UTF-16LE text in Windows)